-Cycling, whether for sport, getting around the city, or weekend trips, is undoubtedly a positive choice for the planet and also, above all, for oneself.
-The benefits of cycling are numerous: it improves cardiovascular activity, tones and strengthens muscles, alleviates stress, and last but not least, helps control weight.
-The latter can be a great incentive for many to pedal, but just how many calories are burned while cycling?
+Cycling, whether for sport, commuting in the city, or going on weekend trips, is undoubtedly a positive choice, for the planet and also and above all for oneself.
+The benefits of cycling are numerous: it improves cardiovascular activity, tones and strengthens muscles, reduces stress, and, not least, helps control weight.
+The latter can be, for many, a great incentive to pedal, but exactly how many calories are burned cycling?
 First of all, we must say that there is no single and certain answer, as it depends on various factors.
 And especially for our “belief” and our way of seeing the bicycle… cycling is fun, adrenaline, sport, and friendship!
 We care little about the kilograms that can be lost.
-However, it is interesting to discover together the benefits that this means of transport can bring to our bodies and our fitness.
+However, it is interesting to discover together the benefits that this means of transport can bring to our body and our physical condition.

 Continue reading to find out more!

-Physical activity that takes place on a bicycle, whether it is a road bike, a mountain bike, a gravel bike, or a city bike, allows for burning calories and thus losing weight.
+Physical activity performed on a bicycle, whether it is a road bike, a mountain bike, a gravel bike, or a city bike, allows you to burn calories and thus lose weight.

 How?